Alternatives to Starling: A list of alternative banks and apps

 Starling is certainly not the only digital bank out there, so we've compared it against the competition to see what the best option is.

-Starling is a challenger bank with around 500,000 customers in the UK, offering digital-only current accounts (and a bunch of related services) to its 500,000 UK customers.
-If you’ve checked it out but for some reason was unimpressed, fear not, there are others you can consider.
+Starling is a challenger bank offering digital-only current accounts (and a bunch of related services) to its 2 million UK customers.
+If you’ve checked it out but for some reason were unimpressed, fear not, there are other digital banking brands for you to consider.

 Banks like Starling for day-to-day banking

 Challenger banks don’t offer a broad range of services yet, but they all provide fee-free digital-only current accounts that can be opened in a few minutes, and that can easily function as main current accounts as long as you have fairly essential banking needs.
 With all of them you can expect a free current account, card and app, and free bank transfers and card payments within the UK.